Epoxy vs Polyaspartic Garage Flooring — Which Is Best for Vancouver?

 |---|---|---|

-| Typical cure time | Light traffic in 24–72 hrs; full cure up to 7 days. | Often 2–24 hrs; many systems allow next-day vehicle access. |
+| Typical cure time | Light traffic in 24–72 hrs; full cure up to ~7 days. | Often 2–24 hrs; many systems allow next-day vehicle access. |

-| UV stability | Can yellow without a UV-stable topcoat; UV clear recommended near daylight. | Excellent UV stability; ideal for exterior ramps and aprons. |
+| UV stability | Can amber without a UV-stable topcoat; UV clear is recommended near daylight. | Excellent UV stability; ideal for exterior ramps and aprons. |

-| Durability | Strong abrasion and chemical resistance at proper thickness. | Equal or better in many formulations; very tough under heavy use. |
+| Durability | Strong abrasion and chemical resistance at proper thickness and prep. | Equal or better in many formulations; very tough under heavy use. |

-| Cost | Lower material cost; often lowest total project cost. | Higher material cost; labour/downtime savings can offset on busy sites. |
+| Cost | Lower material cost; often the lowest total project cost. | Higher material cost; labour/downtime savings can offset on busy sites. |

-| Best use cases | Residential garages, showrooms, workshops with normal downtime. | Condo parkades, exterior ramps, shops needing rapid return-to-service. |
+| Best use cases | Residential garages, workshops, showrooms with normal downtime. | Condo parkades, exterior ramps, shops needing rapid return-to-service. |

 How the choice plays out in real Vancouver projects